Novelty Detection in Reinforcement Learning with World Models: Introduction

 \section{Introduction}

-Reinforcement learning (RL) using world models has found significant recent successes due to its strength in sampling efficiency and ability to incorporate well-studied Markov Decision Process techniques~\cite{worldModelandMDP}\cite{robine2021smaller}.
-A {\em world model} is a model that predicts the world state given a current state and the execution that was executed (or will be executed)~\cite{worldModelIntro}
+Reinforcement learning (RL) using world models has found significant recent successes due to its strength in sampling efficiency and ability to incorporate well-studied Markov Decision Process techniques~\citep{worldModelandMDP,robine2021smaller}.
+A {\em world model}~\citep{worldModelIntro} is a model that predicts the world state given a current state and the execution that was executed (or will be executed).

-Many real-world scenarios such as autonomous driving~\cite{RLDriving} and cybersecurity~\cite{cyberSecurityRL} face extreme risks when a fully-trained agent is exposed to novel or adversarial conditions during execution.
-Examples include a change to a visual stimulus that an agent previously relied on to make appropriate action choices, or a functional change to the transition dynamics of the environment such as a door no longer working the same way it used to.
-In cases where there is a novel change, the RL agent's converged policy is no longer reliable and the agent can make catastrophic mistakes.
-In some cases, the agent may just flounder ineffectually.
-But in other cases, the agent can mistakenly take action that put itself in harms way or put others in harms way.
 While RL agents are often trained and evaluated in environments with stationary transition functions, the real world can undergo distributional shifts in the underlying transition dynamics.
+In this paper, we address novelty detection, a form of anomaly detection, which is relatively unexplored in reinforcement learning~\cite{10.5555/3535850.3536113,nasvytis2024rethinkingoutofdistributiondetectionreinforcement}. {\em Novelties} are sudden changes to the observation space or environment state transition dynamics that occur {\em at inference time} that are unanticipated (or unanticipatable) by the agent during training~\citep{askJonathan}.
+Novelties represent a {\em permanent} shift in observation space or environment state transition dynamics, as opposed to one-off sensory or transition errors; when a novelty occurs it may not be encountered immediately by an agent, and because transition dynamics may be uncertain, only become apparent after several actions~\cite{askJonathan}.

+To motivate the work, consider Table~\ref{Tab:teaser}.
+The top row shows what an agent sees when training, when a novelty is introduced at inference time, and post-novelty.
+The bottom row shows the reconstructed image from the world model's prediction of the next state.
+Post-novelty, the world model's predicted state begins differing radically from the ground truth.
+In cases where there is a novel change, the RL agent's converged policy is no longer reliable, and the agent can make catastrophic mistakes.
+The agent may flounder ineffectually, or, worse, the agent can mistakenly take action that put itself or others in harms way.